Pinge: Examples of well-known Pingen

-At Plattenberg there are 2 well-known Pingen, relicts of an old tin mine.
-The Eispinge ("Ice Pinge", Czech: Ledová Jáma) was caused by the collapse of a gallery.
+At Plattenberg there are two well-known Pingen, relicts of an old tin mine.
+The Eispinge (Ledová Jáma) was caused by the collapse of a gallery.
 The name of this natural monument is due to its ravine-like shape.
-All year round, heavy, cold and damp air sinks down to the floor of the crevice which is only one metre wide, but 15–20 metres deep.
+All year round, heavy, cold and damp air sinks down to the floor of the crevice which is only 1 m wide, but 15–20 m deep.
 Light, warm air never penetrates it.
 As a result, cave ice and snow lie all year round in the Pinge.
 In 1813, snow and ice from the Eispinge were transported as far as Leipzig to be used in the care of the wounded at the Battle of Leipzig.
-The appearance of the neighbouring Wolfspinge ("Wolf's Pinge", Czech: Vlčí Jáma) goes back to the collapse of the old Wolfgang Pit.
+The appearance of the neighbouring Wolfspinge (Vlčí Jáma) goes back to the collapse of the old Wolfgang Pit.
 It is about 200 m long, up to 45 m wide and up to 25 m deep.